EvaluationContext/daxlib.svg/docs/functions/scales/Scales.md

 ---
 title: Scales
-nav_order: 7
+nav_order: 6
 has_children: true
 parent: Functions
 ---

 # Scales

 This section covers scaling and normalization functions for mapping data values to SVG coordinates, colors, and other properties.
-These are useful for dynamic visualizations and responsive layouts.
+These are useful for mapping from data scale to visual scale.

-## Available Scale Functions

-The following functions are available: